About the Species

 NOAA Fisheries aims to increase public awareness and support for Bryde’s whale conservation through education, outreach, and public participation.
 We share information with the public about the status of Bryde’s whales, as well as our research and efforts to promote their recovery.

 All marine mammals, including Bryde’s whales, are protected in the United States under the MMPA.
-The Gulf of Mexico Bryde’s subspecies is proposed for listing as endangered under the ESA.
+The Gulf of Mexico Bryde’s subspecies is listed as endangered under the ESA.

 Regulatory Actions & Documents